wmahfoudh/archmallow/README.md

 # Archmallow
 This is a n00bs collection of notes and templates related to installing Arch and customizing i3-gaps.
-It's not a *"yet another Arch installation tutorial"*, but rather to address a set of practical problems a beginner faces when installing Arch.
+It's not meant to be a *"yet another Arch installation tutorial"*, but rather to address a set of practical problems a beginner faces when installing Arch.
 This repo is mainly for personal use, however, that would be great if others can get something out of it.

 # Installation
 - [Arch Linux install](./docs/arch-install.md)